JimzyLui/DevLeague-Modules/Databases/RDBMS/README.md

 - Students should understand the benefits and disadvantages of indexing

 #### Relationships
-- Students should grok UML diagrams
+- Students should grok ERD diagrams
 - Students should understand normalizing database tables
     - 3 - 4 forms of database normalization
 - Students should understand `one to one`, `one to many`, `many to many` and `many to one` relationships